foxeddev/blocktips/README.md

 If you are using VSCode, this should be done automatically.

-Reload the datapack in-game with:
+Reload the datapack in-game with

 ```mcfunction
 /reload